-- Shooting Programs: Three (3) shots are free at Philmont's .30-06, shotgun, and muzzle loading programs, and twelve (12) shots at the Cowboy Action Shooting program.
-Depending on availability, additional rounds may be purchased. - Healthy trail snacks, root beer, repair items and replacement equipment, etc. - Fuel for stoves (available at all trading posts and commissaries)
+Range and Target Activities: Three (3) shots are free at Philmont's .30-06, shotgun, and muzzle loading programs, and twelve (12) shots at the Cowboy Action Shooting program.
+Depending on availability, additional rounds may be purchased.
+Cash only.

+- Healthy trail snacks, root beer, repair items, and replacement equipment, etc. - Fuel for stoves (available at all trading posts and commissaries).